sdp8483/breadboard_pwr_jumper/README.md

 # Breadboard Power Jumper
 ![Breadboard Power Jumper](pcb/pcb_render/breadboard_pwr_jumper.png)

 The *Breadboard Power Jumper* connects the edge rails (bus strips) of a standard solderless breadboard together while also providing clip points for power leads.
-This design was heavily influenced by a design from [IMSAI Guy](https://www.youtube.com/watch?v=gdtfjXa2s7k&t) with with slight modifications to the pcb shape and with the addition of manufactured test points.
+This design was heavily influenced by a design from [IMSAI Guy](https://www.youtube.com/watch?v=gdtfjXa2s7k&t) with slight modifications to the pcb shape and the addition of manufactured test points.

 ![PCB Layout](docs/breadboard_power_jumper_pcb_layout.png)